Western Animation / Hip-Hip and Hurra

 While targeted for very young children and very educational at heart, it includes humor intended for adults as well

 and often focuses a lot on the comedy.
 The series consists of 26 episodes.
-Outside of Poland, the show got popular in Argentina.
+Outside of Poland, the show got popular in Argentina as well in Hungary, Portugal and some other countries.

 This show provides examples of: